Brad and Janet!

 - Overprotective Dad: Morbius, subconsciously.
 Morbius said Altaira could leave for Earth whenever she wished, and might have even believed it at the time.
 The unconscious desires of his id have a different opinion, to the point that they manifest as a monster to destroy others in order to protect her, and when she decides to leave it comes to destroy her too.

 - Override Command: Altaira uses "Command Override Archimedes" to get Robby to allow the captain and doctor into the house against her father's orders.

 - Papa Wolf: A shipload of sex starved spacemen sniffing around his daughter has the doctor understandably upset.
-It also brings out Morbius' 'creature from the id' eventually endangering even her with its unreasoning possessive rage.
+It also brings out Morbius's long-dormant 'creature from the id,' eventually endangering even her with its unreasoning possessive rage.

 - Perilous Power Source: The Krell cube's core, filled with nuclear reactors.
 Morbius shows them the inner workings of one, but only through a heavily filtered mirror.
 "Man cannot behold the face of the gorgon and live!" ("Gorgon Gazing" was even the former trope name).